 Spending time in the sun does offer some benefits — vitamin D, fresh air and a boost in motivation to exercise — so long as you follow a few sun safety practices.

-Use a broad-spectrum sunscreen with an SPF of 30 or higher, wear a hat and appropriate clothing that covers your skin, and avoid direct sunlight during peak hours, usually in the early afternoon.
+Use a broad-spectrum sunscreen with a sun protection factor (SPF) of 30 or higher, wear a hat and appropriate clothing that covers your skin, and avoid direct sunlight during peak hours, usually in the early afternoon.

 Help your teen let go of the idea that fair skin (“pale”) means unhealthy, and that they need to be tan to be attractive.